 - Respiratory changes

-Does all rabbit breeds sleep with their eyes opened?
+Do all rabbit breeds sleep with their eyes open?

-Rabbits sleeping with their eyes open is not really a matter of breed but on how safe they feel in their current environment.
-But yes, all rabbit breeds are capable of sleeping while their eyes are open due to the fact that all of them have the same third eyelids.
+Rabbits’ sleeping with their eyes open is not really a matter of breed but of how safe they feel in their current environment.
+But yes, all rabbit breeds are capable of sleeping while their eyes are open due to the fact that all of them have the same third eyelid.

-This third eyelid is a clear eyelid that protects their eyes from the elements which in turn allows them to rest while scanning their surroundings for potential dangers.
+This third eyelid is a clear eyelid that protects their eyes from the elements.
+This, in turn, allows them to rest while scanning their surroundings for potential dangers.